60 Smart Questions to Ask in an Interview [2025]

 Ask intelligent questions in an interview so you can leave after making one last strong impression.

 Pro Tip: Avoid asking questions with possible answers that are too broad.
-If you have something broad to ask, split it down into multiple, bite-sized questions, and ask them one at a time.
+If you have something broad to ask, split it down into multiple bite-sized questions, and ask them one at a time.

-4. Ask About Challenges, Struggles & Competition
+Questions to Ask the Interviewer About Challenges, Struggles & Competition

 Asking about the company’s pain points and current struggles will allow you to start a conversation about how you can add value to the company by fixing them.
+On top of that, inquiring about their competition and everyday challenges gives you insight into whether or not the position will be a good fit for you.

 Here are some of the best questions to ask in an interview regarding the company’s current challenges, struggles, and competition: